sbesada/java.math.numerical.library/README.md

 # java.math.numerical.library

-This library is based on numerical methods and it was tested using Matlab/Octave (https://www.gnu.org/software/octave/)
+Java numerical library is based on numerical methods and it was tested using Matlab/Octave (https://www.gnu.org/software/octave/)

 Math library features: